 Wind Generation Exploration Tool

 The visualization tool can be viewed using current versions of Edge and Firefox web browsers.
+The tool is not supported for use with Chrome.
 If you have trouble viewing the map content, a tabular format of the data is available.

 HOW TO USE THE TOOL

 If you have trouble using the tool with the Chrome browser, switch to using Edge or Firefox instead.